huggingface/transformers/docs/source/serialization.rst

    <https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-inferentia-launching.html>`_

-Running Neuron traced TorchScript in Inf1
+Converting a Model for AWS Neuron
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the same script as in `Using TorchScript in Python